 Stephanie van Duijn

 Stephanie van Duijn (1998) was born in Fort Myers, Florida to Dutch parents, and began playing violin at the age of 7.
-She has been studying with Peter Brunt at the Conservatory of Amsterdam since 2017, where she graduated with her Bachelor’s degree, and is now currently in the Master’s degree program.
+She has been studying with Peter Brunt at the Conservatory of Amsterdam since 2017, where she graduated with her Bachelor’s degree in 2021, and is now currently in the Master’s degree program.

 During the years 2011-2017, Stephanie studied with Kimberly Fisher, Principal Second Violin of the Philadelphia Orchestra, and Glenn Basham, Concertmaster of the Naples Philharmonic.

 From 2015-2017, she was concertmaster of the Philadelphia Sinfonia, associate concertmaster of the Philadelphia Youth Orchestra, and a member of the Braverman String Quartet coached by Sid Curtiss.
 She has performed as a soloist with the Philadelphia Sinfonia, Naples Philharmonic, and Southwest Florida Symphony.